Friday, December 30, 2022

 What makes me appreciate life most is finding time to travel long distances and create beautiful memories.
 It's when I learn new things, gain new perspectives about a place, and ponder on things that add value to living.

-It was my first long travel to British Columbia, Canada, at the beginning of summer.
-It's a new season full of fun under the sun.
-It's the season of discovery and adventure as we transition from excellent to warm.
+It was my first long trip to British Columbia, Canada, at the beginning of summer.
+This new season is full of fun under the sun, discovery, and adventure as we transition from excellent to warm.

-The deluxe log cabin offers a comfortable and relaxing vibe while hearing the sound of nature and watching the galaxies and the bright stars.
+The deluxe log cabin offers a comfortable and relaxing vibe while you hear the sound of nature and watch the galaxies and bright stars.
 Stargazing is just mesmerizing.
-It's an incredible experience to look up into the night sky and wishes upon a star.
+It's an incredible experience to look up into the night sky and wish upon a star.

 What makes this summer season memorable are the stories, smiles, and laughter shared in a pristine setting.
-A romantic destination perfect for a weekend getaway where imagination sparks and ideas are born.
+This romantic destination is perfect for a weekend getaway, where imagination sparks and ideas are born.

 This summer getaway is genuinely unforgettable.
-Logan lake is a great camping destination, and the Mile High Resort experience is worth reminiscing about on holiday vacation.
+Logan Lake is a great camping destination, and the Mile High Resort experience is worth reminiscing about during your holiday vacation.

 ©️ Del Cusay